How to Fix Computer Speakers Not Working? [Updated 2026]

 Step 1: On Windows 10, tap the Windows and X keys on your keyboard and then choose the Device Manager option.

-Step 2: In the Device Manager window, opt for the “Sound, video, and game controllers” and expand it.
+Step 2: In the Device Manager window, select the “Sound, video, and game controllers” and expand it.
 Then, choose the audio device you are using listed there.

 Step 3: Tap on the audio device and right-click on it > Choose the Update Driver option.